szgaljic/f6/content/docs/foundations/dependencies.md

 ---
-title: Dependency
+title: Dependencies
-weight: 3
+weight: 2
 ---

 ## Overview

-_Harmonizing internal and external components to create cohesive, effective solutions._
+_“What do we build, buy, or integrate?”_

 No software system exists in isolation.
 Every solution relies on an ecosystem of tools, libraries, platforms, and services, each playing a role in its capability and success. **Dependency** focuses on strategically managing this ecosystem—deciding what to build, what to buy, and how to seamlessly connect all the pieces.